NVyrsta/train-timetable-manager/readme.md

-# Project Name
+# Train Timetable Manager

-Project Name is a web application that allows users to perform CRUD operations (Create, Read, Update, Delete) on a database using a client-server architecture.
+Train Timetable Manager is a web application that allows users to perform CRUD operations (Create, Read, Update, Delete) on a database using a client-server architecture.
 It utilizes technologies such as Axios, Node.js, Express, MySQL, and Bootstrap.

 ## Installation